 Nice Day for a Sprite Wedding

-I don’t know which of us first came up with using Irving Forbush, Marvel’s longtime mascot, to officiate the blessed event in his costumed identity of Forbush Man, but he was kind-of a gimme.
-So was DC’s Ambush Bug, the villain turned antihero turned self-aware mischief-making comic-book character whose civilian identity was Irwin Schwab.
-Ambush Bug is a favorite character of mine and one whom you’ll see pop up fairly often as my art dribbles out onto the blog — including in the Amalgam-inspired mashup Forbush Bug.
+I don’t know which of us came up with using Irving Forbush, Marvel’s old mascot, to officiate the blessed event in his costumed identity of Forbush Man, but he was kind-of a gimme.
+So was DC’s Ambush Bug, the villain turned antihero turned self-aware, mischief-making comic-book character whose civilian identity was Irwin Schwab.
+Ambush Bug is a favorite of mine and one whom you’ll see pop up fairly often as my art dribbles out onto the blog — including as the Amalgam-inspired mashup Forbush Bug.

-Nuklon did indeed have a mohawk, by the way, which is what that wave of hair upsetting his kipa, or yarmulke, is.
-Originally I’d completely forgot to give him a tallis, the “ritual prayer shawl” worn by most Jewish men in synagogue, but that was rectified.
-What I don’t think ever occurred to me or Rich was how wrong it might be to show the very tall man bursting through the top of the chupah, a canopy on four posts under which Jewish couples traditionally get married; it’s not exactly sacrilegious to show it tearing, at least not unless it is itself adorned with old tallitot (which often happens), but it's clear that I wasn’t letting anything get in the way of a good sight gag — and that I hadn't yet been married myself.
+Nuklon did indeed have a mohawk, which is what that wave of hair upsetting his yarmulke, or kipa, is.
+At first I’d completely forgotten to give him a tallis, the “ritual prayer shawl” worn by most Jewish men in synagogue, but that was rectified.
+What I don’t think ever occurred to me or Rich was how wrong it might be to show the very tall man bursting through the top of the chupah, a canopy on four posts under which Jewish couples traditionally get married.
+Although it’s not exactly sacrilegious to show it tearing, unless it is itself adorned with old tallitot (which often happens), clearly I wasn’t letting anything get in the way of a good sight gag.